emberjs/website/source/blog/2018-05-04-the-emberjs-times-issue-45.md

 The Ember team would like you (yes, you!) to write a blog post to propose goals and direction for Ember in the remainder of 2018.
 The content of these posts will help the core team to draft their first Roadmap RFC.

-Write your blog post by May 30th.
-Tweet a link to the post with the hashtag #EmberJS2018.
+Write your **blog post** by **May 30th**.
+Tweet a link to the post with the hashtag **#EmberJS2018**.
 Topic ideas could include: ideas for community programs, framework features, documentation improvements, ecosystem needs, or tooling enhancements.

 Check out Katie Gengler's awesome [call for blog posts here](https://emberjs.com/blog/2018/05/02/ember-2018-roadmap-call-for-posts.html) and get writing!